RIDERS IN THE SKY

 What can I expect camping at the venue?

-If camping in a vehicle, you are invited to camp in the upper parking lot near the lodge (there are no hookups).
+If camping in a vehicle, you are invited to camp in the upper parking lot near the lodge (there are no electrical hookups).
 This includes vehicle, RV, trailer camping.
-If tent camping, you can set up your tent near the aspen grove (we can direct you where).
+Tent camping is permitted in a designated area.

 Are there bathrooms?